skrish35/feedback-rating-app/README.md

-# Feedback Rating App - React
+# Feedback Rating Application - React

 Feedback Rating App allows users to add, update and delete feedback.
 It uses a mock REST api with json-server.